• Skip to primary navigation

 • About

-Home » Chicken and Poultry Recipes » Grilled Chicken Skewers
+Home » Chicken Recipes » Grilled Chicken Skewers

 Grilled Chicken Skewers

-Grilled chicken skewers served on a white platter with a red napkin.
+Grilled chicken skewers are served on a white tray.

-Chicken breast is so EASY.
-It's always there in the fridge, affordable, available, versatile.
+Chicken breast is easy.
+It's always in the fridge, affordable, available, and versatile.
 I'm grateful for this simple ingredient!
+These grilled chicken skewers make the most of it.
+They are juicy, succulent, well-seasoned, and grilled to perfection.
+They are easy to make, and everyone enjoys them.

 Ingredients

-Fresh chicken: In this recipe, we use boneless skinless chicken breasts, cubed.
+• Fresh chicken: In this recipe, I use boneless, skinless chicken breasts, cubed.

-Spices: Black pepper and garlic powder, which I actually prefer to fresh minced garlic in this recipe because it more evenly coats the chicken pieces.
+• Spices: Black pepper and garlic powder, which I prefer over fresh minced garlic in this recipe because it more evenly coats the chicken pieces.

 Instructions